 Who Is Joan Jett?

-Born Joan Larkin on September 22, 1958, in Philadelphia, Pennsylvania, Joan Jett entered the music business at age 15 in the punk-pop band The Runaways.
+Joan Jett is a singer, songwriter and producer who entered the music business at age 15 in the punk-pop band The Runaways.
 She went on to become one of the most influential women in rock; recording hits like "I Love Rock 'n' Roll"; founding Blackheart Records and producing Riot Grrrl acts Bikini Kill and L7.
 Her early career was portrayed in the biopic The Runaways.
-In 2013 Jett released the album Unvarnished.

 Early Passion for Music

-Singer, songwriter and producer Joan Jett was born Joan Larkin on September 22, 1958, in Philadelphia, Pennsylvania.
-One of the top women in rock, Joan Jett had a string of hits during the 1980s and 1990s.
+Joan Jett was born Joan Larkin on September 22, 1958, in Philadelphia, Pennsylvania.
 Her passion for music began early, and she received her first guitar at the age of 14.

 'Queens of Noise'